MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/CloudScript-af-context.md

 ```

 ## Use the context model when executing via the ExecuteFunction API
-When you use the the [ExecuteFunction API](https://docs.microsoft.com/rest/api/playfab/cloudscript/server-side-cloud-script/executefunction?view=playfab-rest) to execute a CloudScript, the context that is provided includes the following information:
+When you use the the [ExecuteFunction API](https://docs.microsoft.com/rest/api/playfab/cloudscript/server-side-cloud-script/executefunction?view=playfab-rest) to execute a script, the context that is provided includes the following information:
 * The Entity Profile of the caller
 * The Title Authentication Context
 * A boolean that indicates whether a Playsteam event is sent as part of the function being executed
-* The functions arguements used when calling the script
+* The functions arguments used when calling the script

 ```C#
 // Models via ExecuteFunction API